madphysicist/scikit-guess/doc/appendices/reei/translation.rst

 the numerical values of :math:`S_k` and :math:`T_k`, in a way that would cancel out the differences without changing the final result.

-The relationship :eq:`gauss-resid` is none other than the than the equation of a linear regression, which we know how to optimize for the parameters :math:`A_1` and :math:`B_1`\ [errata-reei-3]_:
+The relationship :eq:`gauss-pdf-resid` is none other than the than the equation of a linear regression, which we know how to optimize for the parameters :math:`A_1` and :math:`B_1`\ [errata-reei-3]_:

     .. math::
-       :label: gauss-lsq
+       :label: gauss-pdf-lsq

        \begin{bmatrix}A_1 \\ B_1\end{bmatrix} =
        \begin{bmatrix}